Expression

 series Series expand in x around expansion_point to depth depth.

-sqrt Compute the square root of the expression.
+sqrt Take the square root of this expression, returning the result.

 to_atom_tree Convert the expression to a tree.

-to_float Convert all coefficients to floats with a given precision decimal_prec.
+to_float Convert all coefficients and built-in functions to floats with a given precision decimal_prec

 to_latex Convert the expression into a LaTeX string.

-to_polynomial Convert the expression to a polynomial, optionally, with the variables and the ordering specified in vars.
+to_polynomial Convert the expression to a polynomial, optionally, with the variable ordering specified in vars

 to_sympy Convert the expression into a sympy-parsable string.